maniadav/interviewprep/javascript/javascript-concept.md

 ### Function Scope, Block Scope, and Lexical Scope

-#### Function Scope

-Variables declared with `var` are function-scoped, meaning they are accessible throughout the function where they are defined.
+**Function Scope**: Variables declared with `var` are function-scoped, meaning they are accessible throughout the function where they are defined.
 This scope isolates variables from being accessed outside of the function where they are declared.

 **Example:**